tehnub a year ago

 to my Preferences.sublime-settings for ST3, seems to have solved it.

-the_gipsy 2 days ago
+the_gipsy a year ago

 > Commit Faster - Stage Files, Hunks and Lines with no waiting - Sublime Merge is really, really fast.